VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 The results are different this time because the first prediction made one pass over the data.
 In the second example, you loaded the over-fitted model (25 passes) and used the `house_dataset` with `-t` (or _testing only_ mode).

->**Note:** Always use a different data-set for testing vs. training for real prediction settings.
+>**Note:** Always use a different dataset for testing vs. training for real prediction settings.

 ## Auditing with Vowpal Wabbit